geetesh911/reacty-form/README.md

 ## **`Controller`**

-Per-Form embraces uncontrolled components and native inputs, however it's hard to avoid working with external controlled component such as [React-Select](https://github.com/JedWatson/react-select), [AntD](https://github.com/ant-design/ant-design) and [MUI](https://mui.com/).
+Reacty-form embraces uncontrolled components and native inputs, however it's hard to avoid working with external controlled component such as [React-Select](https://github.com/JedWatson/react-select), [AntD](https://github.com/ant-design/ant-design) and [MUI](https://mui.com/).
 This wrapper component will make it easier for you to work with them.

 ### Props